WhitePrime/thgtoa/guide.md

         -   [Skills:]
         -   [Adversarial considerations:]
     -   [Steps for all routes:]
-        -   [Get used to use better passwords:]
+        -   [Get used to using better passwords:]
         -   [Get an anonymous Phone number:]
         -   [Get an USB key:]
         -   [Find some safe places with decent public Wi-Fi:]